Elijer/garden/content/blog/Projects/3D Annotation.md

 <div class="video-container"> <video controls> <source src="https://thornberry-garden.s3.us-east-2.amazonaws.com/backpack.mov" type="video/mp4"> Your browser does not support the video tag. </video> </div>

-You may notice in the code above that I am calculating the intersection between the user's mouse and the model, and then sending that to the server.
-What isn't totally clear from the video above is that on the server, those mouse updates are getting saved to an object of mouse updates associated with players, allowing players in theory to see the live cursor location of another user:
+In the javascript above, I am calculating the intersection between the user's mouse and the model, and then sending those coordinates to the server.
+What isn't clear from the video above is that on the server, those mouse updates are getting saved to an object of mouse updates associated with players, allowing players in theory to see the live cursor location of another user:

 ```javascript
 socket.on('cursorPosition', (data) => {